codefresh-io/cap-docs.codefresh.io/_docs/administration/single-sign-on/sso-auth0.md

 %}

 {:start="4"}
-1. In the OAuth SSO settings, note down the following as you will need them when you add the SSO accountfor Auth0 in Codefresh:
+1. In the Auth0 SSO settings, note down the following as you will need them to add the SSO account for Auth0 in Codefresh:
   * **Client ID**
   * **Client secret**
   * **Domain**